garand/sticky/README.md

 - `sticky(options)`: Initializer. `options` is optional.
 - `sticky('update')`: Recalculates the element's position.

 ## Events

 - `sticky-start`: When the element becomes sticky.
 - `sticky-end`: When the element returns to its original location
+- `sticky-update`: When the element is sticked but position must be updated for constraints reasons
+- `sticky-bottom-reached`: When the element reached the bottom space limit
+- `sticky-end`: When the element unreached the bottom space limit

 To subscribe to events use jquery: